Website Hacking

 Again it will create an HTML form automatically for intercepted data.
 Simply click on Copy HTML and paste it into a text file.

-As soon as the victim open’s this file up, and hit the submit button, the amount (entered by the attacker) will be transferred, without his (victim) knowledge.
+As soon as the victim opens this file and hits the submit button, the attacker will transfer the amount (entered by the attacker) without the victim’s knowledge.

-From the given screenshot, you can see that the amount is left 800 EUR in user’s account which means 200 EUR has been deducted from his account.
+From the given screenshot, you can see that the user’s account has 800 EUR left, which means they deducted 200 EUR from his account.

 Thereby over with such basic techniques, the attacker can make major changes over on the victim’s account.